Gorwar: History

-From the early 10th century the region was ruled by the Paramaras of Abu from the capital Chandravati.
+Earlier, it was known as the kingdom of the Gaur dynasty, who once controlled the entire region.
+From the early 10th century, the region was ruled by the Paramaras of Abu from their capital at Chandravati.
 The first Paramara ruler of the area was Sindhuraja.

 In 1024, the kingdom was attacked and plundered by Mahmud Ghazni, when he passed through Rajasthan to attack Anhilwada.
 After defeating Prithviraj Chauhan III in 1192, the Muslim Army also attacked Chandravati.
-In 1197 Qutubuddin Aibak general Khusrav defeated its king Dharavarsha near the foot of Mount Abu.
+In 1197 Qutubuddin Aibak General Khusrav defeated its king Dharavarsha near the foothills of Mount Abu.

-In about 1315 the region passed into hands of Deoras, a branch of the Chauhan clan of Rajputs.
+In about 1315 the region passed into the hands of Deoras, a branch of the Chauhan clan of Rajputs.
 Deoraj, founder of the dynasty, claimed descent from Prithviraj Chauhan III, the last Hindu ruler of Delhi.
 In 1405, Rao Sobhaji (6th in descent from Rao Deoraj) founded the town of Shivpuri on the western slope of Siranwa Hill.
 Shivpuri today lies in ruins.
 In 1425, his son and successor, Sehastramal (or Sahastramal, Sehastramal), founded a fortress on the eastern slope of the same hill, which became his capital and grew into the present-day town of Sirohi.
 The capital was shifted to Sirohi around 1450.

-During the early years of the 19th century, Sirohi Kingdom suffered much from wars with Jodhpur and the Meena hill tribes of the area.
+During the early years of the 19th century,the Sirohi Kingdom suffered much from wars with Jodhpur and the Meena hill tribes of the area.
 The protection of the British was sought in 1817; the pretensions of Jodhpur to suzerainty over Sirohi were disallowed, and in 1823 a treaty was concluded with the British government.
 Sirohi became a self-governing princely state within British India, and part of the Rajputana Agency.

 For services rendered during the Revolt of 1857, the Rao received a remission of half his tribute.
 The state was traversed by the Rajputana Railway in the 19th century, and a station was built at Abu Road, 28 miles south of the town of Sirohi.
 Rao Keshri Singh (ruled 1875-1920) and his successors were granted the title Maharao (equivalent to Maharaja) in 1889.

 Demographics

 The area of the state was 5087 km2 and its population was 154,544 in 1901.
 The population of the town of Sirohi that year was 5651.
-These figures represented a decrease of 17% from the figures that obtained in the previous census of 1891; this was presumably the result of the famine that stalked the land for much of that decade.
+These figures represented a decrease of 17% from the figures that were obtained in the previous census of 1891; this was presumably the result of the famine that stalked the land for much of that decade.